WojciecHag/sumup-casestudy_Wojciech/README.md

 ## 1. Overview

-This project demonstrates an end-to-end ELT pipeline using Python, SQL, DBT, and Docker to transform raw data into structured models within a PostgreSQL data warehouse.
+This project demonstrates an end-to-end ELT pipeline using SQL, DBT, and Docker to transform raw data into structured models within a PostgreSQL data warehouse.
 The project answers key business questions based on transaction data.

 ## 2. Assumptions